michaelmob/besterlockscreen/README.md

 ```
 Important: Update the image cache (besterlockscreen -u path/to/image.jpg).
-Image cache must be updated to initially configure or update wallpaper used
+Image cache must be updated to initially configure or update wallpaper used.

 See: https://github.com/thetarkus/besterlockscreen for more info...